Keywords skis into Canada with acquisition of Ottowa’s Snowed In

 Acquisitive Irish games company stays frosty and on the look-out for new firms to buy.

-Dublin games services empire Keywords Studios has acquired Canadian engineering and co-development player Snowed In for €2.59m (CAD$4m), making it the latest prize in what is a whirlwind of acquisitions over the last few years.
+Dublin games services empire Keywords Studios has acquired Canadian engineering and co-development player Snowed In for €2.59m (CAD$4m), making it the latest prize in what has been a whirlwind of acquisitions over the last few years.

-‘Having grown the engineering service line from nothing in May 2017, we now employ over 300 software engineers in multiple region’
+‘Having grown the engineering service line from nothing in May 2017, we now employ over 300 software engineers in multiple regions’

-The company has 29 employees all working in-house in its office in Ottawa led by the current owners, who will remain with Snowed In to drive its growth as part of Keywords.
+The company has 29 employees all working in-house in its office in Ottawa led by the current owners, who will remain with Snowed In to drive its growth as part of Keywords Studios.

-Snowed In has revenues of around €1.55m (CAD$2.4m) and EBIDTA (earnings before interest, taxes, depreciation and amortisation) of around CAD$0.8m.
+Snowed In has revenues of around €1.55m (CAD$2.4m) and EBIDTA (earnings before interest, depreciation, taxes and amortisation) of around CAD$0.8m.

-Keywords is paying an initial CAD$2.67m in cash and will issue 37,983 new ordinary shares in Keywords to the original owners Jean-Sylvain Sormany, Tim Vito and Evan Hahn on the first anniversary of the deal.
+Keywords Studios is paying an initial CAD$2.67m in cash and will issue 37,983 new ordinary shares to the original owners Jean-Sylvain Sormany, Tim Vito and Evan Hahn on the first anniversary of the deal.

 An avalanche of acquisitions

-The bold move was the latest in a series of ambitious steps by the company that have included it recently acquiring Hollywood games production company Blindlight for $10m and London’s Fire Without Smoke for £5.2m.
+The bold move was the latest in a series of ambitious steps by the company that have included the recent acquisition of Hollywood games production company Blindlight for $10m and London’s Fire Without Smoke for £5.2m.

-In 2017 alone, Keywords made 11 acquisitions worldwide, including VMC last October for $66.4m to give it leadership in functional testing, and Sperasoft in December for $27m.
+In 2017 alone, Keywords Studios made 11 acquisitions worldwide, including VMC last October for $66.4m, to gain leadership in functional testing, and Sperasoft in December for $27m.

 Headed by CEO Andrew Day, Keywords Studios was established in Dublin in 1998 by Giorgio Guastalla and Teresa Luppino.